jmitchel3/roadtok8s-nomad/README.md

-# Road to Kubernetes - Install Nomad
+# Shortcut Script to Install Nomad on Virtual Machines

 The script, `install-nomad.sh`, is derrived from the [official documentation](https://developer.hashicorp.com/nomad/docs/install).
 To use it, just run: